DanielePalaia/gpss-rabbit-greenplum-connector/README.md

 2. create a table inside this database with a json field on it (for example mytest3)<br/><br/>
    **test=# create table mytest3(data json);**<br/><br/>

-   Update: Now the connector is generic and can work with anytype of table (it takes field name and type information    directly from the server).
+   Update: Now the connector is generic and can work with anytype of table (it takes field names and types information    directly from the server).
 Let's try a more complex table like this one:<br/><br/>

    **test=# create table companies(id varchar 200, city varchar 200, foundation timestamp, description text, data json);<br/><br/>**<br/><br/>